• Skip to primary navigation

 7. iHeartRadio

-As with the name, iHeartRadio streaming device is made for those who love radio.
+As the name, the iHeartRadio streaming device is made for those who love radio.
 With a plethora of options to listen to radio stations, you’ll find whatever you are searching for.
 Designed more for the Android market, it has still been made available on the Apple Market.

-• Price: iHeartRadio is a free radio station you can stream, but you can pay $9.99 in Google Play Store or $12.99 in the Apple Store.
+• Price: iHeartRadio is a free radio station you can stream, but you can pay $9.99 in the Google Play Store or $12.99 in the Apple Store.

 • Selection: with the free plan you can stream local radio, podcasts, AM, sports, news, talk radio and even so artists allow their stations to be streamed for free.
-If you upgrade to the premium plan you are paying for on demand song play out of millions of options, unlimited skips, playlist creation without a cap and downloads.
+If you upgrade to the premium plan you are paying for on-demand song play out of millions of options, unlimited skips, playlist creation without a cap, and downloads.

 • Downloads: when you upgrade to iHeartRadio All Access you can enjoy the luxury or free downloads.

-• Compatibility: Compatible with Android, Windows 10 and Apple, it is slightly more expensive to get for iOS
+• Compatibility: Compatible with Android, Windows 10, and Apple, it is slightly more expensive to get for iOS

-While a favorite station, this one ranked lower on this list because you cannot stream offline, it is more expensive for Apple users, and therefore not geared towards Apple lovers.
+While a favorite station, this one ranked lower on this list because you cannot stream offline, it is more expensive for Apple users, and therefore not geared toward Apple lovers.
 But I love it because you can stream so many radio stations right to your phone.

 8. YouTube Music

 • Price: YouTube of course streams music for free by simply searching and opening music videos, but you can also pay for YouTube Music Premium for $9.99 a month For a limited time, there is even a three-month free trial of the premium version.
-You can also get all of YouTube accessed for $11.99.
+You can also get all of YouTube access for $11.99.

-• Downloads: YouTube Premium allows for downloads, while the free version and the YouTube Music Premium have not yet been allowed those privileges.
+• Downloads: YouTube Premium allows for downloads, while the free version and YouTube Music Premium have not yet been allowed those privileges.

-• Compatibility: While YouTube works on Android, Apple and Windows 10, it does not work in the background as many other apps do.
-YouTube closes it’s music when you swipe the app closed.
+• Compatibility: While YouTube works on Android, Apple, and Windows 10, it does not work in the background as many other apps do.
+YouTube closes its music when you swipe the app closed.
 You can pay extra to have this music playing in the background, but the real question is if you really want to.
-With premium you can continue playing movies and music in the background while you explore other apps.
+With premium, you can continue playing movies and music in the background while you explore other apps.

 • Accessibility: Premium is currently only available in four countries: The US, Australia, New Zealand and Mexico.
 It has been said that YouTube will quickly look to expand its market to open it to the world at large.